jbrisbin/vcloud/mbean-invoker/README.markdown

 * RabbitMQ AMQP Java client libraries (ver 1.7).
 * Jackson JSON Parser/Generator (ver 1.5).

-This gives remote management software to unobtrusively, and with minimal system overhead, monitor the JVMs of processes running in the cloud.
+This allows remote management software to unobtrusively, and with minimal system overhead, monitor the JVMs of processes running in the cloud without resorting to expensive and inefficient continuous-polling scenarios.

 Here's an example snippet from my server.xml file: